shivam17499/sentinel-scan-ai/README.md

 2. **Cloudflare** (CDN/WAF) receives and secures traffic.
 3. **Nginx** (Ubuntu Host) catches web traffic on Port 80.
 4. **Flask App** receives the proxy-passed request on Port 5000.
-5. **Multi-Cloud Engine** processes logic and orchestrates AI API calls.
+5. **Multi-Cloud LLM Engine** processes logic and orchestrates AI API calls.

 #### AI Logic & High-Availability Fallback Strategy
 The backend operates as a Model-as-a-Service (MaaS) router.
 When the user selects their preferred AI engine, the app executes the following decision tree: